TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 # Taking the Register

-> Use the Take Register screen to mark pupils as Present, Absent or Late for registration.
+> Marking pupils as Present, Absent or Late for registration.

 ## Opening Take Register